Crochet Earrings: 15 Design Ideas + a Free 20-Minute Pattern

 Quick Answer

-These free crochet earring patterns are quick projects that use small amounts of yarn and basic stitches like single crochet, double crochet, and slip stitch.
-Most patterns take 30-60 minutes and require only a 2.5mm-3.5mm hook, cotton thread or lightweight yarn, and earring findings.
-You can create studs, hoops, dangles, and statement earrings in any color to match your style.
+Crochet earrings are quick little projects that use small amounts of yarn and basic stitches, single crochet, double crochet, slip stitch.
+Most take 30 to 60 minutes and need only a 2.5-3.5 mm hook, cotton thread or lightweight yarn, and earring findings.
+You can make studs, hoops, dangles, and statement pieces in any color to match your style.

 At a Glance